nikolabura/ges486/final.md

 ![image](https://user-images.githubusercontent.com/2071451/119214405-a6206880-ba94-11eb-99ff-cf0906e949db.png)

-Upon closer inspection, paths were found to Harrisonburg (blue marker) via Mt Hogback (6), Clear Spring (5), and an AT&T [Project Office](https://en.wikipedia.org/wiki/Project_Offices) (2) by Short Hill Mountain.
+Upon closer inspection, paths were found to Harrisonburg (blue marker) via Mt Hogback (6), to Clear Spring (5), and to an AT&T [Project Office](https://en.wikipedia.org/wiki/Project_Offices) (2) by Short Hill Mountain.
 The (2) on the right near DC is the [Tysons Corner Communications Tower](https://en.wikipedia.org/wiki/Tysons_Corner_Communications_Tower), but why isn't it directly linked?

 ![image](https://user-images.githubusercontent.com/2071451/119214486-42e30600-ba95-11eb-8dc0-caa45d63af22.png)

 The Tysons Corner Tower was discovered by the propagator since both it and Mt Weather apparently link to a site in Puerto Rico.
-I didn't even know microwave links can go that far; the Earth's curvature would definitely interfere at that point.
+Microwave links can't that far; the Earth's curvature would definitely interfere at that point.
-I kind of assume this is a misplacement / glitch in the FCC data, but how weird.
+I think I can safely assume this is a misplacement / glitch in the FCC data, or in my interpretation of it.

+Looking [at MAPRAD](https://maprad.io/us/search/site/399273772969?source=US) reveals that license WLM57_6_ is a link from Tysons to Mt.
+Weather, while FCCLE somehow hooked onto license WLM57_5_, which is a [TV "intercity relay"](https://maprad.io/us/search/licence/WLM575/system/WLM575_1_0?source=US) in Puerto Rico.
+How strange - I'll have to look into why this error happened later.

 ## QGIS: Heatmap

 I did some analysis of the original tower location data in QGIS (no paths).

-Heatmapping worked, but wasn't really interesting at all; pretty much just a population map.
+Heatmapping worked, but wasn't really interesting at all; pretty much just a population density map.
 Though it _is_ cool to note how bright New York is compared to other cities - I wonder if that's just because it's bigger and denser, or if it's an indicator of stock market/HFT presence?

 ![image](https://user-images.githubusercontent.com/2071451/119214569-d1f01e00-ba95-11eb-80dd-b016f497463b.png)

 The heatmap does reveal an interesting "gap" in West Virginia, though.
 That spot is one of the furthest places on land from any microwave towers in the whole Eastern US (the West has plenty of gaps as it is more sparse in general).
 What's up with that?

 As it turns out, it's not just because of low population density!
-That gap is just a few miles from the [Green Bank Telescope](https://en.wikipedia.org/wiki/Green_Bank_Telescope), and is located very close to the center of the [National Radio Quiet Zone](https://en.wikipedia.org/wiki/United_States_National_Radio_Quiet_Zone).
+That gap is just a few miles from the [Green Bank Telescope](https://en.wikipedia.org/wiki/Green_Bank_Telescope), and is located just a bit west of the exact center of the [National Radio Quiet Zone](https://en.wikipedia.org/wiki/United_States_National_Radio_Quiet_Zone).

 # [7] Data